zwave-js/zwave-js-ui/docs/usage/network_graph.md

 ![Lifeline health](../_images/lifeline_health.mp4 ':include :type=video controls width=100% height=600px')

 In the example above we have checked the health of the node against the controller node (lifeline healthcheck).
-Route healthcheck results are a bit different:
+Route healthcheck results contain less information, some of which depends on what the node supports:

 ![Route health results](../_images/route_health_result.png)